apache/flink-playgrounds/operations-playground/README.md

 #### for Windows Users

-If you get the error "Unhandled exception: Filesharing has been cancelled", you should configure the file sharing in Docker Desktop before starting.
+If you get the error "Unhandled exception: Filesharing has been cancelled", you should configure file sharing in Docker Desktop before starting.
 In Settings > Resources > File Sharing, add the operations-playground/conf directory.

 ### Stopping the Playground